In a Nutshell:

 This is a relatively strong component of our AmaMedic Juno review.
 Less than half of the massage chairs on the market today offer Zero-G seating, and given the modest price of this model, we are pleased to see it here.

-It is competently implemented, although there are only two Zero-G seating options on offer.
+It is competently implemented, although only two Zero-G seating options are available.

 Even so, Zero-G has genuine therapeutic benefits.
-It helps lower your blood pressure and generally improves your circulation.
-And if you order a massage while in the Zero-G position, it will increase its intensity slightly.
-It’s still not a deep tissue massage at that point, but it is a little closer to that mark.
+It helps lower blood pressure and generally improves circulation.
+The intensity will increase slightly if you order a massage while in the Zero-G position.
+It’s still not a deep-tissue massage at that point, but it is a little closer to that mark.

 Lumbar Heat—Kind Of…